|16E.01||Office of technology.|

 Subd.
 3. Evaluation and approval.
-A state agency may not undertake an information and communications technology activity until it has been evaluated according to the procedures developed under subdivision 4.
-The governor or governor's designee shall give written approval of the proposed activity.
-If the proposed activity is not approved, the commissioner of finance shall cancel the unencumbered balance of any appropriation allotted for the activity.
+A state agency may not undertake an information and communications technology project until it has been evaluated according to the procedures developed under subdivision 4.
+The governor or governor's designee shall give written approval of the proposed project.
+If the proposed project is not approved, the commissioner of finance shall cancel the unencumbered balance of any appropriation allotted for the project.
 This subdivision does not apply to acquisitions or development of information and communications systems that have anticipated total cost of less than $100,000.
-The Minnesota state colleges and universities shall submit for approval any activity related to acquisitions or development of information and communications systems that has a total anticipated cost of more than $250,000.
+The Minnesota State Colleges and Universities shall submit for approval any project related to acquisitions or development of information and communications systems that has a total anticipated cost of more than $250,000.

 Subd.
 4. Evaluation procedure.
-The executive director shall establish and, as necessary, update and modify procedures to evaluate information and communications activities proposed by state agencies.
+The commissioner shall establish and, as necessary, update and modify procedures to evaluate information and communications projects proposed by state agencies.
 The evaluation procedure must assess the necessity, design and plan for development, ability to meet user requirements, feasibility, and flexibility of the proposed data processing device or system, its relationship to other state data processing devices or systems, and its costs and benefits when considered by itself and when compared with other options.

 Subd.
 8. Joint actions.
-The executive director may join with the federal government, other states, local governments, and organizations representing those groups either jointly or severally in the development and implementation of systems analysis, information services, and computerization projects.
+The commissioner may join with the federal government, other states, local governments, and organizations representing those groups either jointly or severally in the development and implementation of systems analysis, information services, and computerization projects.

 16E.04 Information and communications technology policy.